zhongfu/tp/docs/UserGuide.md

 #### Create a job

+When employees start working on a job, you can add it to PeopleSoft.
 To create a job, you can use the command `add`.
 You will have to specify a name and a duration using the prefixes `n/` and `d/` respectively.
 In this case, a aircon repair job that lasts two hours will be created.

 1. Type `add n/Repair aircon d/2` in the command window.